Home Page

 SOCI 455 - Classical Sociological Theory.
 3 Credits.

-Offered spring.
-Prereq., SOCI 101S, or consent of instructor.
+Offered autumn.
+Prereq., SOCI 101S.
 Exploration of the classical foundations of sociological theories, emphasizing Marx, Durkheim, and Weber.
 Required of all sociology majors.
 Level: Undergraduate-Graduate

 SOCI 469 - Homicide.
 3 Credits.

 Offered autumn.
+Restricted students with at least junior standing in the Sociology and Criminology majors.
 This course is a specialized introduction and overview of homicide as a societal and criminological phenomenon.
 The course focuses broadly on criminological, interdisciplinary, and psychiatric perspectives about homicide offending and victimization.
 Level: Undergraduate-Graduate

 SOCI 470 - Environmental Sociology.
 3 Credits.